 Mission PartnersEvery Christian is a Missionary and every Christian has a Mission.
-That mission field may well be the office we work in or at home being a full time parent or the gym where we work out.
-However we all recognize that mission opportunities arise, which, if they are to be realized fully, need people to leave paid employment and be supported prayerfully, financially and practically by the local church.
+That mission field may well be the office we work in or at home being a full time parent or the places we socialise.
+However we recognize that mission opportunities arise, which, if they are to be realized fully, need people to leave paid employment and be supported prayerfully, financially and practically by the local church.
 All Saints’ has a number of such mission partners who are either home grown or are involved with outreach to English language people throughout the world.
 To find out more, please see details of our long term and short term mission partners.

 Long Term Partners

-Richard and Karen Bradford have served as staff members of L’Abri Community based in Huémoz, Switzerland since 2001.
+Richard and Karen Bradford have served as staff members of L’Abri Community based in Huémoz, Switzerland since 2001, where Richard is now Director.
 They were married in 1994 in British Columbia, Canada and have two children, Alexis and Simon.

 Richard was born in Toronto and raised in a number of places around Southern Ontario.
 He completed his undergraduate degree in philosophy at Trinity Western University and his Master’s degree at McMaster University in Hamilton, Ontario.
 Richard spent quite a few years painting houses before completing his education.